Choosing the Right Workers’ Compensation Attorney

 For these reasons, it is important to consult with a qualified workers’ compensation lawyer, like the ones you’ll find at Larry Pitt & Associates if you become sick or injured at work.
 We can make sure that your claim is filed on time and in the proper manner and also that the compensation you receive is fair and appropriate.

 Where to Look for a Workers’ Compensation Attorney

 When beginning your search for a workers’ compensation attorney, there are several places you can look:

 - The Pennsylvania Bar Association: Offers a lawyer referral service that can help you locate local Montgomery County workers comp attorneys.

 - Local yellow pages: Many lawyers advertise their services in the yellow pages.
 While this provides no guarantee of experience or credentials, it is a good starting point.

-- Personal referrals: Talk to friends, family, co-workers and others in your community who have hired a workers comp lawyer.
-You should not base you decision solely on the recommendation of another person, but this is another good place to begin your search.
+- Personal referrals: Talk to friends, family, co-workers, and others in your community who have hired a workers comp lawyer.
+You should not base your decision solely on the recommendation of another person, but this is another good place to begin your search.

 How to Select a Workers’ Compensation Attorney

 Once you explore the available workers’ comp attorneys in your area and you have developed a shortlist potential candidates, your next move should be to schedule an initial consultation so that you may evaluate each one more carefully.
 When doing so, it is important to keep the following in mind:

 - Chemistry: A lawyer you do not feel comfortable speaking with is probably not a good choice — no matter how strong his or her credentials.